Honza255/icl_parser/README.md

-# Shitty IJTAG ICL Parser to Scan Graph
+# Poor IJTAG ICL Parser to Scan Graph

 This tool attempts to create a scan graph from an ICL file.
 (Note: Work may still be in progress)